HannesRingblom/JETANK_gesture_control/README.md

     The guide also describes how to flash the required Jetbot image onto an SD card used for the project.

 ### Client computer:
     The project was built and ran in Pycharm on the client side using the packages: opencv-python and mediapipe that can be downloaded for the project interpreter

+    Mediapipe documentation used in this project: https://google.github.io/mediapipe/solutions/hands.html
 ## Usage Instructions

 ### JETANK: